markhgn/markhgn.github.io/_posts/2013-01-21-are-content-marketers-wilfully-delusional-examples.md

 * mb! from Mercedes
 * Energy Forecaster from uSwitchforBusiness

-The mistake in each case is to assume 'if we build it they will come' and that the ‘brand’ is strong enough to own a website with a readership in line with the definition of a ‘reader’ given earlier in my last post.
+The mistake in each case is to assume 'if we build it they will come' and that the ‘brand’ is strong enough to own a website with a readership in line with the definition of a ‘reader’ given [in my last post](http://markhigginson.co.uk/2013/01/20/are-content-marketers-wilfully-delusional/).

 > “Technology.
 Business.
 Lifestyle.
 Those are the three pillars of Tech Page One’s content streams.
 Under those categories, we’ve commissioned and curated blog posts, in-depth articles, and infographics to keep you current on the major conversations in tech.”